treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

   closing `*/` where possible otherwise preceed comments with `--` and finish them with a new line.

-### Avoid

-* CamelCase—it is difficult to scan quickly.
-* Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
-* Plurals—use the more natural collective term where possible instead.
-For example `staff` instead of `employees` or `people` instead of `individuals`.
-* Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).
-* Object oriented design principles should not be applied to SQL or database structures.

 ```sql
 SELECT file_hash  -- stored ssdeep hash
   FROM file_system